GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 - Every player has a different mouse sensitivity, so I added a whole new UI to change mouse sensitivity in game.
 - Debuffs and buffs were too many and too big.
 I fixed it by halving their size and adding a 50% chance to self destruct once they spawn.
 - Different colored walls made it difficult for one player to know where to go.
 For many it was quite easy to understand, so I included the explanation in the tutorial, as once you understand the concept it's hard to go wrong.
-I also thought of adding the possibility of turn off textures of different colors(this last one is yet to be added).
+I also thought of adding the possibility of turn off textures of different colors(this last one has to be added).
 - Graphics were too high to run on low level PCs.
-I then set the graphics to "Unreal Engine Default - Medium" quality as default and thought about adding a menu to change the quality independently (this last one is yet to be added).
+I then set the graphics to "Unreal Engine Default - Medium" quality as default and thought about adding a menu to change the quality independently (this has to be added).
 - I have named the most relevant here, if you want a complete list, please ask me!